“I’m a tradie. What tax deductions can I claim?”

 - Clothing which has a “logo” and protective items like hi-vis, boots and safety glasses

-- Tools and equipment that have been purchased, leased or repaired
+- Tools and equipment which has been purchased, leased or repaired

 - Sunscreen and sunglasses if you work outside